Jean-Michel Arnold: Cinémathèque Française

-He has been associated with the Cinémathèque Française ever since his first meeting with Henri Langlois at the age of 15.
+Arnold has been associated with the Cinémathèque Française ever since his first meeting with Henri Langlois at the age of 15.
 He was elected General Secretary in 1981 and has been consistently re-elected since then, working closely with past Presidents, Jean Rouch, Jean-Charles Tacchella, and Claude Berri and with the current President Costa-Gavras.

 UNESCO

-He was elected President of the International Council for Film Television and Audiovisual Communication (IFTC) at UNESCO in 2000 and is currently its vice President.
+Arnold was elected President of the International Council for Film Television and Audiovisual Communication (IFTC) at UNESCO in 2000 and is currently its vice President.
 The IFTC is UNESCO's advisory body on all matters concerned with film, television and new media.
 It has functioned for over 50 years as an independent NGO in official formal associate relations with UNESCO, based at UNESCO's headquarters in Paris.